aux0/leify/README.md

 Leify leifies your sentences!
 It's quite simple!

-Here's a couple of examples:
+Here are a couple of examples:

 ```
 $ python leify.py